BillCoML/Machine-Learning/README.md

-This is a collection of Machine Learning models, some are incompleted (e.g CNN)
+This is a collection of Machine Learning models